What is God?

 Disciple: Hey!
 Wait a minute!
 What are you talking about?

-Theologian: I’m talking about God.
-That’s What.
+Theologian: That’s right.
+I’m talking about God.
+That’s Who.

 Disciple: What do you mean?